Azure-Samples/azure-sdk-for-go-samples/README.md

 This code is provided under the MIT license.
 See [LICENSE][] for details.

-## Contribute

-We welcome your contributions!
-For instructions and our code of conduct see [CONTRIBUTING.md][].
-And thank you!

 [main SDK README]: https://github.com/Azure/azure-sdk-for-go/blob/main/README.md
 [Azure update feed]: https://azure.microsoft.com/updates/
 [Azure/azure-sdk-for-go]: https://github.com/Azure/azure-sdk-for-go
 [azure-cli]: https://github.com/Azure/azure-cli
 [LICENSE]: ./LICENSE.txt
-[CONTRIBUTING.md]: ./CONTRIBUTING.md